astrochili/defold-trenchfold/README.md

 #### Lua Module

 There is also the `trenchfold/cli.lua` module to run the import script outside the editor.
 Just pass it two arguments - `relative/map_folder` and `map_name`.
-It will do everything, including preparing folders.
-For example, you can add the launch task to VSCode to run it.
+It will do everything, including preparing folders in one pass.

+For example, there is [`.vscode/launch.json`](.vscode/launch.json) to run `trenchfold/cli.lua` with the `level` map in VS Code.
+You can try to run it by installing [Defold Kit](https://marketplace.visualstudio.com/items?itemName=astronachos.defold) or just [local-lua-debugger](https://marketplace.visualstudio.com/items?itemName=tomblind.local-lua-debugger-vscode).

 ## Textures